Get Lucky (Mark Knopfler album): Release

 Get Lucky was released on 14 September 2009 in four formats.
 The Standard International version is a CD containing eleven songs.
 The Limited Edition version is a CD/DVD Digipak, which includes a tour of British Grove Studio conducted by Mark and Chuck Ainlay.
 The Deluxe Edition Boxset contains 3 engraved poker chips, 2 branded poker craps, a guitar tab for the title track, 2 180g vinyl LPs, a facsimile gig ticket, and a DVD containing 1 acoustic track performed live, a video tour of British Grove Studios with interviews, and a short 20-minute film.
 The Vinyl Edition version is a double vinyl LP.

 Composition

 The song "The Car Was the One" is based on a story in The Unfair Advantage, an autobiography by race car driver Mark Donohue.

 Touring

 Knopfler promoted the album with two tours in 2010.
 The North American tour started on 8 April 2010 in Seattle, Washington, and included 28 concerts in 27 cities, ending on 9 May 2010 in Albany, New York.
-The European tour started on 9 September 2010 in London, UK, and included 60 concerts in 52 cities, ending on 31 July 2010 in Ávila, Spain.
+The European tour started on 21 May 2010 in Glasgow, Scotland, and included 60 concerts in 52 cities, ending on 31 July 2010 in Ávila, Spain.
 The tour included a six-night run at the Royal Albert Hall in London.